 - Loyola Alert, an emergency mass-messaging system is in place to relay information during events on campus that have an imminent threat of the loss of life.

-- An expanded jurisdiction allows Campus Safety to patrol off campus locations to help maintain a safe enviroment for our students, faculty and staff who live and work off campus.
+- An expanded jurisdiction allows Campus Safety to patrol off campus locations to help maintain a safe environment for our students, faculty and staff who live and work off campus.

 - A bicycle patrol unit, made up of trained and certified officers, patrols campus most months of the year.